-History is full of interesting people, events, and ideas, and part of what makes each time period so unique is its fashion.
-No matter where you are in the world, the sartorial choices weave themselves firmly into the culture of at any given time.
-Hats, in particular, are an interesting accessory that often carry more aesthetic value than practical usability, and the history of each is fascinating.
+History is full of interesting people, events, and ideas - part of what makes each period unique is its fashion.
+No matter where you are in the world, sartorial choices have woven firmly into the culture at any given time.
+Hats are a particularly interesting accessory - often carrying more aesthetic value than practicality - and the history of each is fascinating.
 What kinds of hats did people wear throughout history, and why?

-Cloche hats became popular after World War One but were designed in 1908 in France by Caroline Reboux.
-The cloche, which means "bell" in French, was made out of felt and was often made after being fitted to a woman's head.
-Sometimes a cloche would be held on by a hatpin but often it was so tight that a fastener wasn't needed.
-That said, pins could still be used for ornamentation.
+Cloche hats, designed in 1908 in France by Caroline Reboux, became popular after World War I. The cloche, which means "bell" in French, comprised felt and had a personalized fit for a woman's head.
+Sometimes a cloche would need a hatpin to secure it, but often it was so tight a fastener was unnecessary.
+Thus, pins were useful for ornamentation.

-Cloches dipped down over the forehead to the eyebrows, even over the eyes, creating an elegant look that flew in the face of the elaborate, large hats that characterized earlier eras.
-The cloche fashion trend reached its height in the 1920s but they continued to be work well into the 1930s.
-The declined during the 1940s and 1950s but were trendy again during the 1960s.
+Cloches dipped down over the forehead to the eyebrows, over the eyes, creating an elegant look, which contrasted the elaborate, large hats of earlier eras.
+The cloche fashion trend reached its height in the 1920s, but they continued to work well into the 1930s.
+They declined during the 1940s and 1950s, but became trendy again during the 1960s.

-There's a certain appeal to the cloche hat that remains - its sophistication, ability to avoid eye contact, excuse to not do one's hair - a comeback wouldn't be a bad thing.
+There remains a certain appeal to the cloche hat - its sophistication, as well as its ability to let wearers avoid eye contact and have an excuse for unkempt hair - a comeback wouldn't be a bad thing.

-Panama hats, made in South American countries like Ecuador, Peru, and Venezuela, get their name because they were available in what would later be known as Panama during the 19th century.
-The hat itself is Ecuadoran, based on the jipijapa made in the town of the same name, and were worn prior to Spanish contact with the region in the 16th century.
+Panama hats, made in South American countries like Ecuador, Peru, and Venezuela, have such a name because they were available in Panama during the 19th century.
+The hat itself is Ecuadorian, based on the jipijapa made in the eponymous town; people wore the hats before Spanish contact with the region in the 16th century.

-Panama hats aren't as popular as they once were but that doesn't mean they won't experience a resurgence.
-There are numerous cheaper imitation products on the market, but a real hat connoisseur knows that only a true Panama hat evokes prestige and importance.
+Panama hats aren't as popular as they once were, but this doesn't mean they won't experience a resurgence.
+There are numerous cheaper imitation products on the market, but a real hat connoisseur knows only a true Panama hat evokes prestige and importance.

-They're still worn on rodeo circuits, by country musicians, and in movies and on television, but a widespread resurgence outside the southwest United States doesn't seem likely.
-That said, wearing one isn't a bad idea if you have a hot head or a thirsty horse.
+Stetsons are still popular on rodeo circuits, and country musicians continue to wear these hats in movies and on television.
+A widespread resurgence outside the Southwest United States, however, doesn't seem likely.
+Accordingly, wearing one isn't a bad idea if you have a hot head or a thirsty horse.